aedera/ggn/README.md

 ### Command line

-Once installed, gGN offers a command line utility to build your own node embeddings for a given graph.
+Once installed, gGN offers a command line utility to build your own node embeddings from a given graph.
 To call this utility, use the following line

 ```
 $ gGN [npz_fin] [emb_dim] [covm] [n_epochs] [batch_sz] [cuda] [prefix]